chrisveness/koa-sample-web-app-api-mysql/README.md

 deleting ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)), with *passport* login/authentication, and a matching [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)ful API to do the same (using basic access authentication).
-Many systems may not require an API, but the API nicely doubles-up for ajax functions.
+Many systems may not require an API, but the API app can be used for RESTful ajax functions (illustrated in the edit member/team pages).
 Of course, real systems do much more, but generally build on these core functions.

 The database includes a couple of tables with related data and referential integrity – one step beyond where most tutorials go.
 Hence code is included for handling basic validation and referential integrity errors returned from the database.

 Otherwise I’ve stripped it down to essentials.
 There’s no pretty styling!
 There’s no great UI.
-There’s no client-side JavaScript effects, no ajax.
 Just the bare building-blocks.

 There are also sample integration/acceptance tests using mocha / supertest / chai / cheerio.